Lee Anna Clark

-Lee Anna Clark is an American psychologist and William J. and Dorothy K. O’Neill Professor of Psychology in the Department of Psychology at the University of Notre Dame in Notre Dame, Indiana, United States.
+Lee Anna Clark is an American psychologist and William J. and Dorothy K. O’Neill Professor of Psychology Emerite in the Department of Psychology at the University of Notre Dame in Notre Dame, Indiana, United States.
 She used to be a professor and collegiate fellow at the University of Iowa.
 She was, as of 2007, the director of clinical training in the Clinical Science Program.
 Prior to her appointment at the University of Iowa, she was a professor of psychology at Southern Methodist University in Dallas, Texas.
 Her research focuses on personality and temperament, clinical and personality assessment, psychometrics, mood, anxiety, and depression.

 Biography

 Clark received her Bachelor of Arts degree in psycholinguistics from Cornell University in 1972, an MA in Asian studies from Cornell University with a specialization in Japan in 1977, and a Ph.D. in clinical psychology from the University of Minnesota in 1982.

-She has served as president of the Society for a Science of Clinical Psychology (SSCP) as well as an executive board member of the Society for Research in Psychopathology (SRP) and the Association for Research in Personality.
-She is a member of the Personality and Personality Disorders Workgroup, the Disabilities and Impairments Assessment Study Group, and the Measurement Instruments Study Group for DSM-V.
+She has served as president of both the Society for a Science of Clinical Psychology (SSCP) and the Society for Research in Psychopathology (SRP).
+In addition, Clark served on the executive board of the Association for Research in Personality.
+She served as a member of the Personality and Personality Disorders Workgroup, the Disabilities and Impairments Assessment Study Group, and the Measurement Instruments Study Group for DSM-5.
+She has, due to being part of the work group, been significantly involved in the development of the DSM's new dimensional model of personality disorders, namely, the Alternative DSM-5 Model for Personality Disorders.
+Later, she has also been involved in the development of the ICD-11 classification of personality disorders.

 She is the author of the Schedule for Nonadaptive and Adaptive Personality (SNAP), a personality questionnaire, recognized in psychiatry (not to be confused with SNAP-IV, Swanson, Nolan and Pelham Rating Scale, 4th edition).

 She has published over 100 articles, books, and chapters, and is one of ISI's “HighlyCited” researchers.
 Clark has served as an editorial board member for such journals as the Journal of Abnormal Psychology, Journal of Personality Disorders, Journal of Research in Personality, and Journal of Personality Assessment.

+Clark has received numerous professional awards.
+She received the Zubin Award for Lifetime Contributions to the Understanding of Psychopathology from SRP in 2017, and the John Neale Sustained Mentorship Award from SRP in 2020.
+In 2017, she received the Jack Block Award for Distinguished Research in Personality from the Society for Personality and Social Psychology (SPSP).
+In 2019, she received the John Gunderson Senior Researcher Award from the International Society for the Study of Personality Disorder.
+In 2023, Clark received the Senior Investigator Award from the North American Society for the Study of Personality Disorder.

-To date, Clark's work has been cited over 100,000 times.
+To date, Clark's work has been cited over 139,000 times.